praveek/launch.en/help/launch-reference/managing-resources/extensions/extension-upgrade.md

 The upgrade is not actually performed until you hit [!UICONTROL Save].
 At any time previous to that, you can click [!UICONTROL Cancel] and stay with the currently installed version.
 Clicking [!UICONTROL Save] is the point of no return.

 Extension Upgrades are not permitted if you have a library in the `Approved` or `Submitted` state.
 This is because the next build must contain the new extension version.
 For a library that is `Approved` or `Submitted`, the next build is the production build.
-That build would fail since it doesn't contain the latest version, so the workflow is to either publish or reject libraries in the `Approved` or `Submitted` state before upgrading the extension.
+That build would fail since it doesn't contain the latest version, so the workflow is to publish or reject libraries in the `Approved` or `Submitted` state _before_ upgrading the extension.

 ## Publishing an Upgrade